SAP-archive/cloud-s4-sdk-book/README.md

 ![SAP Leonardo ML services information](https://github.com/SAP/cloud-s4-sdk-book/blob/ml-codejam/docs/pictures/mlURLs.PNG)

-When the application is deployed, you can drill down into the application, choose the link for the application and append it with "/address-manager".
+When the application is deployed, you can drill down into the application, choose the link for the application and append "/address-manager" to it.
 You should be able to see the business partner coming back from the mock server and you should be able to translate their professions by clicking on them.

 ![Result of the deployment](https://github.com/SAP/cloud-s4-sdk-book/blob/ml-codejam/docs/pictures/deploymentResult.PNG)